NYUROAI/Capstone-VS/README.md

 # Capstone-VS
 CDS Capstone Project for Vestibular Shwannoma
-The work is done in Big Purple (HPC provided by NYU Langone Health).
+All settings are for Big Purple (HPC provided by NYU Langone Health).

+(`VS_censor_send.xlsx`) contains the patient subject to be included and exluded as well as ground truth volume information

 Data Processing (`DataProcessing.ipynb`)